biokraft/my-cursor-framework/01-Cursor-for-Everyone/02-Understanding-Cursor-Rules/02b-Interactive-Rule-Development.md

 1.  **Observe:** Pay attention to how Cursor responds to your prompts.
 2.  **Identify Gaps:** Notice when the AI generates code that isn't quite right, misses a convention, or could benefit from specific project knowledge.
 3.  **Correct & Instruct:** Guide the AI in the chat to achieve the desired outcome.
-4.  **Codify into a Rule:** Once you've successfully guided the AI, immediately ask Cursor to help you create a new rule (or update an existing one) to capture that instruction permanently.
+4.  **Codify into a Rule:** Once you've successfully guided the AI, immediately ask Cursor to help you create a new `.mdc` rule (or update an existing one) to capture that instruction permanently.

 This iterative process turns every interaction into an opportunity to make Cursor a smarter, more tailored assistant for your specific project.